bitfireAT/davx5-manual/technical_information.rst

 * is imported from iCalendars to the Android event so that only the organizer can edit a group-scheduled event,
 * is exported from the Android event to the iCalendar.

-When you add attendees to an event, DAVx⁵ sets the ``RSVP=TRUE`` property for the attendees, which means that a response is expected.
-If supported by the server, the server sends invitations to the attendees (for instance, by email).
+When you add attendees to an event, the server may send invitations to the attendees (for instance, by email).
 DAVx⁵ doesn't send invitation emails on its own.

-.. note:: DAVx⁵ doesn't implement :term:`CalDAV Scheduling` because the Android calendar provider doesn't have fields for it.
-   Very basic operations like managing attendees (when being organizer of an event) or setting your own availability should work.

 Time zones
 ^^^^^^^^^^